iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Do I Access Divorce Records in Iowa?

 Iowa divorce records are managed by the court clerk for the court where the divorce was granted.
 These records are deemed public information and can be accessed by interested members of the public upon request.
-To obtain a divorce court record, the requestors must verify the judicial district and court where the divorce was granted.
-Requestors may then proceed to request the desired record in person, via mail, or online.
-Requestors are required to provide information relevant to facilitating the record search.
-This includes the full names of the parties involved, the place and date where the divorce occurred, and the record's case file number (if known).
+To obtain a divorce court record, requestors should follow the instructions provided by the court clerk for obtaining divorce records.
+The data required for the request includes the full names of the parties involved, the place and date where the divorce occurred, and the record’s case file number (if known).
+The records are located at the court where the divorce was granted, so requestors must verify the judicial district and court before proceeding.
+Requestors may then request the desired record in person, via mail, or online.
 In addition, requesters may be required to cover the cost of copying and certification (if applicable).
-Where the record has been deemed confidential or sealed on request from the record subject or the court, requestors may also be required to obtain written permissions from the record subject and/or a court order authorizing the record's release.
+Where the record has been deemed confidential or sealed on request from the record subject or the court, requestors may also be required to obtain written permissions from the record subject and/or a court order authorizing the record’s release.